One-step generative models

 $$f_\theta(z_t,\, t) \;=\; x_0 \qquad \text{for all } t \text{ on the same trajectory}$$

 For this to actually work, the function needs two properties.
-First, the boundary condition: at $t = 0$ (or more precisely, a small cutoff $\varepsilon$ near zero), the function must be the identity, $f(x_0, \varepsilon) = x_0$.
+First, the boundary condition: at $t = 0$ (or more precisely, a small cutoff $\varepsilon$ near zero), the function must be the identity, $f_\theta(x_0, \varepsilon) = x_0$.
 A completely clean image maps to itself.
-This is enforced architecturally, typically by a skip connection that activates near zero.
 Without it, the network could satisfy the rest of the loss by outputting a constant; the boundary condition pins one end of the function to something meaningful.

 Second, the consistency condition: any two points on the same PF-ODE trajectory must map to the same $x_0$.
 If two different noisy versions of the same clean image both pass through the network, they should produce identical outputs.
 This is the key constraint that makes the function globally coherent rather than just locally trained.
+The figure below shows what this looks like: every point along one trajectory is required to map to the same destination.

 The consistency condition says all these dashed arrows must land at exactly the same $x_0$.
 The function is consistent across the whole trajectory, not just at individual points.